Skip to main content

 We rebuilt their fraud detection API layer using:

-1. Cloudflare Workers for edge computing
+1. Cloudflare Workers for edge computing across 310+ global locations

-2. Hono framework for lightweight routing
+2. Hono framework for lightweight routing at the edge

 Implementation Timeline